johnmburt/springboard/capstone_1/readme.md

 ## Conclusions

 Overall, the models performed weakly.
 Random Forest and XGBoost did well only with a few specific subreddit comment datasets, and very poorly with others, making them unreliable.
 Multinomial Naive Bayes was overall worse than Random Forest and XGBoost and also had variable performance.
 Recurrent Neural Network model was worse overall than the other three, but it had lower variance across subreddits.
-My recommendation would be to do or a combination of two things:
+My recommendation would be to do several things:

+- Determine why Recurrent Neural Network model performance decreased as the proportion of toxic comments increased, which was counter-intuitive and unlike the other models.
+Understanding this behavior could help me improve the RNN model performance.

-- Further improve the Recurrent Neural Network model.
-In particular, I did not have time to implement a multiple input deep learning model that could receive all of the feature data that the other models used, in addition to the sequenced text data required by the LSTM network.
-Also, Recurrent Convolutional networks are often used in text classification and should be tried for this task.
+- Enhance the Neural Network model.
+In particular, I would implement a multiple input deep learning model that could receive all of the feature data that the other models used, in addition to the sequenced text data required by the LSTM network.
+Also, Recurrent Convolutional networks are often used in text classification and may perform better than the network model used in this project.

 - Combine the models as base classifiers in a stacked model.
-Given that each model performed differently with different datasets, a stacked model could bring significant improvements.
+Given that each model performed differently with different datasets, a stacked model could provide significant improvements.